JoelMichaelRutter/Alli_Cator-MS4/prep-and-deployment.md

 * Where we define the admin class, pass in the ExportMixin we imported as the first parameter.
 It must be the first parameter or it won’t work.
 * Finally, at the bottom of the class, declare a resource_class variable and assign it an instance of the resource class you created, in my case ComplaintExportResource.
+<br clear="right"/>
 Now when I enter my site and navigate to the complaints model, you can see I have export functionality at the top.
-<br clear="right"/>

 ![import-export-4](readme-files/images/deployment/59-import-export-4.png)

 By clicking this button, I can then use a dropdown to select which format I would like to download my data in.

 ![import-export-5](readme-files/images/deployment/60-import-export-5.png)

-# **Collecting Static Files Prior to Deployment**
+# **<a id="collect-static-files"></a>Collecting Static Files Prior to Deployment**
 Before I detail the steps I took to get my now developed application up and running, I will explain how to get the static files (images, media, JavaScript & CSS) from the workspace and onto Cloudinary.

 When I completed the initial deployment, there were no static files in the workspace.